 There is no industry which undergoes such rapid transitions as the technology industry.
 Every month or so we see new product launches which blow away the competition until it’s their time to settle in the shadow of a new product.
 Frankly, it’s hard to keep up with all the new happenings in the world of technology.
 But, we techno-lovers don’t want to lose on the latest and greatest releases.
 That’s why we need something which keeps us updated of all the changes, we need a good tech news app.
 Understanding this need of all the technology lovers out there, we have curated a list of apps which will help you remain on top of everything related to technology.
 So, here are the 5 best tech news apps for Android and iPhone you can get today:

-Yes, we have our very own app at the Play Store and trust me when I say that the Beebom app is the only app you need for all the technology related news.
-The app brings you all the news from the tech world in a crisp format, so that you can read in a jiffy.
+Yes, we have our very own app at the Play Store and trust me when I say that the Beebom app is the only app you need for all the technology related updates.
+First of all, the app brings you all the news from the tech world in a crisp format, so that you can read in a jiffy.
 However, if you are someone who loves reading the full story, you can just tap on the “Read More” button the bottom bar to get a detailed story of the same news.
 Plus, there’s the much loved “Trending Today” section and some really cool gestures.
 You can swipe left and right to get through different news items and swipe down to go to the home screen.
 These gestures are super handy.

 Apart from the really cool videos, the app features a “Dark Mode” option, which is something a lot of people love.
-There’s a lot more, like the ability to bookmark articles, personalize your feed, etc., and all of that in an ad-free Material Design experience.
-Plus, the app is free and we are soon coming up with a new update that will bring a revamped UI, and introduce cool exclusive videos.
+There’s a lot more, like the ability to bookmark articles, like articles, etc., and all of that in an ad-free Material Design experience.
+Plus, the app is free.
 Honestly, if you are an avid reader of all things tech, you should go ahead and install the Beebom app.

 Install: Android (Free)